rotbau/tkg-service-poc/README.md

 https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-21ABC792-0A23-40EF-8D37-0367B483585E.html

-## Working with the TKG Supervisor Cluster
+## Working with the Supervisor Cluster

 When you enable Tanzu Kubernetes Grid Service (TKGs) in vSphere 7 a new Namespaces resource object is created along with the Supervisor cluster.
 The Supervisor cluster is a group of 3 virtual machines running Kubernetes and is the control plane for the vSphere Cluster where TKGs was enabled.